Ready to enroll? Click here for a list of upcoming public classes.

 For Parents and Tweens (ages 10-12) ~ Girls and boys are taught separately.

 A four-week interactive series that addresses the challenging questions tweens face during puberty in a fun and engaging manner.
-It prepares tweens for adolescence by generating an open dialogue and helps them to understand that they’re not alone on the journey to growing up.
+Rites of Passage prepares tweens for adolescence by generating an open dialogue with their parents and helps them develop a sense of normalcy about the changes and challenges of puberty.

-This series of classes gives parents the foundation and necessary tools to continue open conversations in the future.
-That open dialogue creates a strong bond between parent and tween.
+This series of classes gives parents the foundation and necessary tools to continue open conversations with their children now and in the future.
+Open dialogues create strong bonds between parents and tweens.

 - Peer Pressure